Are there Low-Cost or Free Summer Programs for High School Students?

 - Virginia Summer BLAST Program

 The BLAST program is designed to help students learn about the STEM fields (science, technology, engineering, and math).
-It takes places on campuses around the state of Virginia, which include Virginia Tech, UVA, and Old Dominion.
+It takes place on campuses around the state of Virginia, which include Virginia Tech, UVA, and Old Dominion.

 Through the program, participants have the opportunity to learn from professors and staff members, work together with peers from different locations, and gain experience on a college campus.
 During the program, students have a chance to participate in a variety of experiential-based exercises to become more familiar with STEM.